 But if your skills are valuable and scarce, you’ll be able to earn more than ever before.
 As remote work takes hold, top talent will negotiate salaries based on their unique value, not their location.
 If you want to do the same, you’ll need two things.

 The first is differentiated skills.
 Basic web development may have been prized a few decades ago, but isn’t any longer.
 Your skills can’t just be valuable – they also need to be scarce.

 One place to look is in areas that are new and trending. e.g. Machine Learning or Web3 are two examples.

 Another place to look is in areas that are unsexy.
 Where can you carve out a niche and build expertise away from the crowd?

 However, I would argue that the most differentiated skill isn’t proficiency with any tool.
 It’s the ability to quickly master hard things.
 Similarly, there are foundational skills that add leverage to technical proficiency.
 Things like communication, collaboration, and people management come to mind.

 Also, star performers don’t just have competence in one area.
 They combine depth with cross-discipline expertise – so-called T-shaped skills.
-A blockchain engineer that’s knowledgeable about cryptography, security, and economics is a rare bird indeed.

 While differentiated skills are one component of an incredible remote career, they’re not enough.
 The second thing you’ll need is a powerful network.